Blockstream/satellite/README.md

 continuously.
 You have two options now:

 1. Continue running in GUI mode, namely the above `blocksat-rx-gui` application.
-2. Run the lighter non-GUI receiver application, that is `blocksat-rx`.
+2. Run the lightweight non-GUI receiver application, that is `blocksat-rx`.

-Once the receiver is up and running, you can run the Bitcoin FIBRE application receiving data via the Blockstream Satellite Network.
+## 8. Learn More

+In case you are interested in learning more about technical aspects of the receiver and particularly understanding the performance metrics that are displayed in the GUI, please visit the [Understanding the GUI guide](../../wiki/Understanding-the-GUI) guide in this wiki.

 # Run the Receiver